Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Prolonged moisture; outdoor

-Chrome plating deteriorates if the underlying steel is exposed to scratching
+Deteriorates if the underlying steel is scratched

 Satin/Brushed Nickel